1956 Virginia 500: Race report

-Most of the stock car owners were independent and had no formal ties to the multi-car teams that would start to form in the 1960s and 1970s.
-A vehicle made by the Packard Motor Car Company even qualified for the race; eventually finishing in 34th place due to a tire problem.
+A vehicle made by the Packard Motor Car Company qualified for the race; eventually finishing in 34th place due to a tire problem.
 Years later, the Packard Motor Company would be victimized by the "Big Three" automobile manufacturers and would close due to lack of sales.

 Shorty Johns and Carl Kiekhaefer were the two most notable crew chiefs to attend this race.

-Twenty thousands fans were on hand to watch the race live.
+Twenty thousands fans were on hand to watch the race.
 The total winnings of the race was $10,275 ($ when considering inflation).
-Buck Baker received most of the day's earnings with a grand total of $3,100 ($ when considering inflation).
+Buck Baker received $3,100 for the victory. ($ when considering inflation).

 Qualifying

 According to the official lineup sheet from the official program, the first 20 cars would qualify based on speed.
 Then, positions 21-30 would be based on their positions on a 10 lap qualifying race.
 Positions 31-40, those who would DNQ on Saturday, would be decided on who got to the track first, i.e. the first driver would get 31st, the second would get 32nd, etc. Buck Baker would win the pole with a 27.230.